w3f/Grants-Program/docs/rfps/Open/uptane-for-substrate-design-and-scope.md

 The Upchain specification envisioned here would also serve as an outline of the implementation requirements.

+The target audience is authors of the Substrate relay and parachain upgrade logic.
+The spec should be used by default in all Substrate runtime upgrades and Substrate network upgrades.
+Developers using Substrate would be oblivious until an upgrade failed - at which point they would notice their legacy logic is still in place.

 There is considerable prior art to inform and guide the initial specification.
 A greenfield design should not be accepted.